scienter/JoPIC/README.md

 # 3. Input file

 Some examples are prepared in '**input**' folder.
 Input file can be any txt file.
-Examples have '.inp' extension, but there is no rule to define file name.
+Examples have '.inp' extension, but there is no rule to define file name and extension.

+You may find
 In writing....

 # 4. Postprocessing